Jeremy Lin: Rise of "Linsanity" (2011–2012)

 On February 4, against the New Jersey Nets and All-Star guard Deron Williams, Lin had 25 points, five rebounds, and seven assists—all career highs—in a 99–92 Knicks victory.
 Teammate Carmelo Anthony suggested to D'Antoni at halftime that Lin should play more in the second half.
 After the game, D'Antoni said Lin had a point-guard mentality and "a rhyme and a reason for what he is doing out there".
 In the subsequent game against the Utah Jazz, Lin made his first career start, playing without stars Anthony (who left the game due to injury) and Amar'e Stoudemire (whose older brother had died).
 Upon Lin's promotion to the starting lineup, the Knicks went on a seven-game winning streak.
 Lin had 28 points and eight assists in the Knicks' 99–88 win.
 Stoudemire and Anthony missed the next three and seven games, respectively.
-D'Antoni stated after the Jazz game that he intended to ride Lin—still not in the media guide—"like freakin' Secretariat".
+D'Antoni said after the Jazz game that he intended to ride Lin—still not in the media guide—"like freakin' Secretariat".

 In a 107–93 win over the Washington Wizards, Lin played against John Wall and had 23 points and 10 assists, his first double-double.
 On February 10, Lin scored a new career-high 38 points and had seven assists, leading the Knicks in their 92–85 victory over the Los Angeles Lakers.
 He outscored the Lakers' Kobe Bryant, who had 34 points.
-The New York Times wondered if Lin was "the Knicks’ grandest stroke of fortune" since drafting Patrick Ewing in the 1985 NBA Draft.
+The New York Times wondered if Lin was "the Knicks' grandest stroke of fortune" since drafting Patrick Ewing in the 1985 NBA draft.
 On February 11, Lin scored 20 points and had eight assists in a narrow 100–98 victory over the Minnesota Timberwolves, making a go-ahead free throw with 4.9 seconds left in the game.
 Lin was named the Eastern Conference Player of the Week after averaging 27.3 points, 8.3 assists and 2.0 steals in four starts; the Knicks went undefeated during those four games.

 On February 14, with less than a second remaining in the game, Lin made a game-winning three-pointer in the Knicks' 90–87 win over Toronto.
-The basket was so amazing the Lakers watching on television that veteran player Metta World Peace ran past reporters shouting "Linsanity!
+The basket was so amazing to the Lakers watching on television that veteran player Metta World Peace ran past reporters shouting "Linsanity!
 Linsanity!" and waving his hands above his head.
 Lin became the first NBA player to score at least 20 points and have seven assists in each of his first five starts.
 Lin scored a total of 89, 109, and 136 points in his first three, four, and five career starts, respectively; all three totals are the most by any player since the merger between the American Basketball Association (ABA) and the NBA in 1976–77.